JHGuitarFreak/UQM-MegaMod/README.md

 When executing this command for the first time you'll come to a configuration screen where you can select a few developer-centric options.
 Just hit enter and UQM will start building.
 It'll take awhile and you'll see a few scary warnings but everything should build fine.

+Once the build is complete you'll either have a `UrQuanMasters` or `UrQuanMastersDebug` binary in the root directory that you can run directly.

 </details>

 <details>